-5 Potential New Requirements
+5 New Requirements

 In this section, we identify a list of potential new requirements.
-These "requirements" come from three sources: current features identified as needing improvement (or known deficiencies); features to support all policy initiatives that have been suggested in the past; and features recommended by the ICANN community, such as various supporting organizations and advisory committees.
+These requirements come from three areas: the current features identified as needing improvement (or known deficiencies); features to support all policy initiatives that have been suggested in the past; and features recommended by the ICANN community, such as various supporting organizations and advisory committees.

-This list was further complemented by reviews of academic and industry research on WHOIS, reviews of opinions and statements from various ICANN supporting organizations and constituencies (e.g. intellectual property constituency), and advisory committees (e.g. SSAC), and interviews with developers of WHOIS software and other experts.
+This list was further complemented by reviews of academic and industry research on WHOIS, reviews of opinions and statements from various ICANN supporting organizations and constituencies (e.g. intellectual property constituency), and advisory committees (e.g. SSAC), and interviews with developers of WHOIS software.
 For each of the proposed requirements, we cite the origin of the requirement.